Celebrating our Bruin dads and their stories

 Happy Father’s Day, Bruins!
 We want to show our appreciation for UCLA dads and father figures, whether they are student dads, fathers of current students or alumni with kids.
 You’re all pretty dad-mirable!

-For Father’s Day, we’re highlighting the stories of two UCLA alumni dads.
-Read more for their fondest memories of UCLA and how they inspire current UCLA students.
+For Father’s Day, we’re highlighting the story of a UCLA alumni dad.
+Read more for a fond memory of UCLA and how they inspire current UCLA students.

 Khaliq Siddiq (Class of 1992)